Expressivity and Complexity of MongoDB (Extended Version): Complexity of MQuery

 \begin{lemma} \mupgl is in \TAexppoly in combined complexity. \end{lemma} \begin{proof} Let $\q = C \pipeline s_1 \pipeline \cdots \pipeline s_n$ be an \mupgl query, and $D$ a \mongodb instance.
 We provide an algorithm to check that $\ansmongo(\q,D)$ is non-empty.

 We assume that $\q$ is of the following form: \begin{itemize} \item we consider atoms of the form $p=v$, $p\neq v$, $p=p$, $p\neq p$, $\exists p$, $\neg\exists p$, and assume that the criteria in match stages, Boolean value definitions and conditions in conditional value definitions are monotone Boolean expressions over such atoms (i.e., use only conjunction and disjunction).
-To make sure that the atomic expressions in such value definitions are of this form, we replace atomic expressions $p$, for a path $p$, with $\exists p \land (p\neq\nullvalue) \land (p\neq\falsevalue) \land (p\neq0)$, and get rid of the ``constant'' expressions of the form $v$ for a value $v$, and $[d_1,\dots,d_k]$ as follows.
-First, replace the former with \truevalue when $v\neq \nullvalue$, $v\neq\falsevalue$ and $v\neq 0$, and with \falsevalue otherwise, and replace the latter by \truevalue.
-Second, simplify the Boolean combinations with \truevalue and \falsevalue in the standard way (e.g., $\truevalue \lor e$ becomes \truevalue, and $\truevalue \land e$ becomes $e$), and simplify conditional value definitions that have \truevalue or \falsevalue as the condition in the obvious way.

 \item each project stage is of the form $\project[\mathit{ni}]{p_1,\dots,p_n,\, q/d}$, that is, contains at most one projection element defining the value of a path $q$.
 We can achieve it for an arbitrary project stage $\project[\mathit{ni}]{p_1,\dots,p_n,\,q_1/d_1,\dots,q_m/d_m}$ by splitting it into $m$ project stages: $\project[\mathit{ni}]{p_1,\dots,p_n,\, q_1/d_1} \pipeline \project{p_1,\dots,p_n,\, q_1,\, q_2/d_2} \pipeline \cdots \pipeline \project{p_1,\dots,p_n,\, q_1,\dots,q_{m-1},q_m/d_m}$. \end{itemize}